-Based on precise intelligence source, 3rd and 6th Airborne Battalions were inserted on the northern area of Ia Drang in the afternoon of 11/18 in order to ambush 635th Battalion at YA 805080 on 11/20.
+Based on precise intelligence source, 3rd and 6th Airborne Battalions were inserted in the northern area of Ia Drang in the afternoon of 11/18 in order to ambush 635th Battalion at YA 805080 on 11/20.

-And also based on accurate intelligence source, the four 5th, 6th, 7th and 8th Airborne Battalions –after crossing Ia Drang river to the southern side (3rd Airborne Battalion reverted back to the northern side to destroy three training centers), set up an ambush site to intercept 334th Battalion at YA 815070 on 11/24.
+And also based on accurate intelligence source, the four 5th, 6th, 7th and 8th Airborne Battalions –after crossing Ia Drang river to the southern side (3rd Airborne Battalion reverted to the northern side to destroy three training centers), set up an ambush site to intercept 334th Battalion at YA 815070 on 11/24.

-The 38 day long campaign ended on November 26:
+The 38-day long campaign ended on November 26:

 The truth about Ia Drang Valley Battle is then that it was an Arc Light operation, supported by a ground force in which the 1st Air Cavalry’s role was to set up and fix the targets for B-52 airstrikes.

-Side bar: An ARVN-US Joint Operation
+Sidebar: An ARVN-US Joint Operation

 The Pleime campaign is an ARVN-US joint operation with a clear cut modus operandi in which the intelligence and operational concept were provided by the ARVN, and in which the command and the deployment of forces were separate (during the Pleime phase, it was conducted by the ARVN Armored Task Force; during the Chupong phase, by the US 1st Air Cavalry Division; and during the Iadrang phase, by the ARVN Airborne Group).

 The operation for the Chupong phase was named Long Reach by II Corps Command, a translation of Trường Chinh: